pscally1005/pscally1005.github.io/_posts/finger-food/2023-11-27-cranberry.markdown

 - date
 - snack
 - trail mix
 Description: Dried cranberries are a staple on many salads, but unfortunately they're full of added sugar, as cranberries are naturally tart and not sweet at all.
-These simple dried cranberries are optionally sweetened with honey, and go great on top of a salad or in a trail mix
+These simple dried cranberries are optionally sweetened with honey, and go great on top of a salad or in a trail mix.
+Try using them in place of raisins in my <a href="trail-mix">Mixed Nuts and Chocolate Trail Mix</a>
 Instructions:
 - Preheat your air fryer on dehydrate mode at 170F<br><br>